 Participation: There is no registration fee for this webinar series.
 The webinar attendance is limited to 80 participants.
 Charting the Course to a Healthier Force webinar sessions are offered weekly for 12 weeks via Defense Collaboration Services (DCS) with a corresponding telephonic call-in.
 For your convenience, there will be two webinars conducted, per topic, each week.
 Webinars will be offered on Tuesday at 0900 HRS Eastern time and repeated Thursday at 1700 HRS Eastern time.
 This will allow you flexibility in your scheduling and/or a chance to listen to the webinar again if you wish.

-Continuing Education Units Credits/Workshop Completion Requirements : Up to 24 CECH credits for Certified Health Education Specialists (CHES) pending approval; up to 21 CPEUs for registered dietitians/dietetic techs pending approval; up to 24 CNEs approved for nurses and up to 13 CMEs PRA Category through MEDCOM Continuing Medical Education Division for health care providers and non-health care providers.
-Participants will be required to complete all tests, attend all webinars and complete the post-webinar application project with a competency level of 80% before receiving a certificate of completion and corresponding CEUs.
+Continuing Education Units Credits/Workshop Completion Requirements : Up to 24 CECH Category 2 credits for Certified Health Education Specialists (CHES); up to 24 CPEUs for registered dietitians/dietetic techs; up to 24 CNEs approved for nurses and up to 12 CMEs PRA Category through MEDCOM Continuing Medical Education Division for health care providers; clinicians ,physicians, PAs and non-clinical health care providers; OT, PT, RD, EAP and other public health specialists, Participants will be required to complete all tests, attend all webinars and complete the post-webinar application project with a competency level of 80% before receiving a certificate of completion and corresponding CEUs.
 Webinar attendance is monitored and participants will not be permitted to enter a session after the first 15 minutes.
 Missed webinars can be approved for extenuating circumstances; TDY, mission requirements, or family emergencies only, not for vacation.
 Please contact the webinar series coordinators, if there are extenuating circumstances.